shyamsunder0072/ProductSimPLP/README.md

 ## Join Base Algorithms
 ### Apriori Algorithm

-It is based on "every sub (k-1)-Itemset of frequent k-Itemset must be frequent"</br>
+It is based on "every sub (k-1)-Itemset of frequent k-Itemset must be frequent"

+It mainly has two steps involved:-
+**Method 1.
+Candidate generation process**
-Method 1)Candidate generation process a)Eliminate those itemsets from Item Set generation process whole suport count falls below threshold
+a)Eliminate those itemsets from Item Set generation process whole suport count falls below threshold

-Method 2)Item Set Generation
+**Method 2)Item Set Generation** .

 a)Generate (n) length itemsets from (n-1) length Candidate generation itemsets.This can be done by joining k-1 length itemsets together based ona condition that its first k-3 items are similar

 b) Get the support count of all the generated item sets by going through trasaction database

 This process continues until Candidate generation itemsets become null

 Limitations:-

-  1)Complete Item set generation ,which takes up large memmory and execution time 2)Candidate generation process requires excessive database scans for gettting the Support count
+  1)Complete Item set generation ,which takes up large memmory and execution time .

+  2)Candidate generation process requires excessive database scans for gettting the Support count .

 2)Rapid Association Rule Mining (RARM)
 It uses a novel tree data structure known as Support-Ordered Trie Itemset (SOTrieIT).